DAB-Co/jam-sqlite/README.md

       > - MINOR version when you add functionality in a backwards compatible manner, and
       > - PATCH version when you make backwards compatible bug fixes.

-- To test the changes you have done locally, use ```npm link "local path to this package"``` .
-  The version in package.json should match to the local copy's package.json version.

-- Once you are done with changes you need to use ```npm publish``` in order to be able to install it via ```npm install```.
+- Once you are done with changes and all the unit tests pass, you need to use ```npm publish``` in order to be able to install it via ```npm install```.
 This will upload the package to the github registry.
 If this doesn't work, try running ```npm login --scope=@github_username --registry=https://npm.pkg.github.com``` first.